AnshulPatil29/WP-Airbnb-experiences-clone/README.md

    ```

 ### Note:
-* I have set up `concurrently` to run both the backend and frontend upon executing `npm start`.
+* `concurrently` is set up to run both the backend and frontend upon executing `npm start`.
-* There is a bug with the delete review button which renders it useless but there are no plans on updating it.
+* Known Issue: The delete review button currently does not function as expected, and there are no plans for further updates.
-* There will be no further updates to this project.